rodrigo-web-developer/react-timeline/README.md

 When you have a large number of items in ReactJS, you can do the things in the default mode, because it will renders a lot of items every time, even if you use react.memo, react.useMemo, react.useCallback, those things does not solves the problem that reacts will use a lot of memory to render the parent component (which the list is in).

 So if the timeline has a lot of items, the filtering will not be too much affected, but if you go to DevTools and see the memory usage, you will notice a strange use of memory.

+There is a trick to do that (it's secret &#129323;), but I would need more time to add this behavior.
+Maybe later.

+### Next steps

+- Add deleting icons and confirmation
+- Add zooming
+- Edit date on dragging cards
+- Add item creation when user selects a date on timeline (context menu maybe?)
+- Add animation on drag scrolling